 - alternatively, consider use of a tendon autograft;

-- ref: Rupture of the distal biceps brachii tendon: isokinetic power analysis and complications after anatomic reinsertion compared with fixation to the brachialis muscle.
+- ref: Rupture of distal biceps: power analysis and complications after anatomic reinsertion compared with fixation to brachialis.

 Rupture of the distal insertion of the biceps brachii tendon.

 Rupture of the distal tendon of the biceps brachii.
 A biomechanical study.

 Distal biceps brachii tendon avulsion: a simplified method of operative repair.